binarytrails/pion-standalone/README.md

 Fork of pion (https://github.com/splunk/pion.git) that does **not** requires boost at all.

-It still compiles with boost:
  - feature complete
- - support for some older version of boost has been removed
- - requires support for boost::function<> preferred syntax
- - all boost calls has been encapsulated in pion/utils

-In standalone mode:
  - no need of boost
  - requires C++11
  - requires asio standalone
- - tests still uses boost::test, so compile with --disable-tests
+ - tests still uses boost::test

 todo:
  - windows support